-Las Buitreras season summary 2020
+See what you could be missing in 2021 with Las Buitreras season summary 2020

 The smaller flies accompanied by long leaders worked perfectly, at least in terms of hooking fish.
-Landing them was, and always is, another story however and the smaller hooks unfortunately meant an increased amount of lost fish.
-As thrilling as a violent take and the initial run can be, as heartbreaking, if not more, it is to see a proper 15 lbs fish go straight up in the air, land in an explosion of water, followed by a slack line.
+Landing them was, and always is, another story, however, and the smaller hooks, unfortunately, meant an increased amount of lost fish.
+As thrilling as a violent take and the initial run can be, as heartbreaking, if not more, it is to see a proper 15 lbs fish go straight up in the air, land in an explosion of water, followed by a slackline.

 Early March we had several runs of smaller fish in the 4-10 lbs size moving up the system, mixing it up with some of the big guys that had entered the river weeks or even months earlier.
 These big runs of fresh fish usually occur from March and onwards, during the so-called late season which runs from March to late April.
-This is usually a really good time for anyone chasing big numbers of fish.
+This is usually a perfect time for anyone chasing big numbers of fish.
 Unfortunately, we were never allowed to capitalize on all the fish in the river this season as we had to close the lodge March 14.

 The most successful flies during this season were nymphs in size 8 and 10.
 One fly, in particular, that stands out year after year is our all-time favourite, Copper John.
-Anyone that carried a few different sizes and colours of this pattern in their box topped off with a couple leeches and sunray shadows for the magic hour were good to go.
+Anyone that carried a few different sizes and colours of this pattern in their box topped off with a couple of leeches and sunray shadows for the magic hour were good to go

 Another stand out moment this season was when we spotted and photographed a Puma by the river.
 It was resting in the high grass just above the Kitchen pool and paid us no attention whatsoever.

 A special thank you to our staff and guides who keeps spoiling us both on and off the water, year after year.
-You are truly amazing and we can’t thank you enough for the quality of service you provide.
+You are truly unique, and we can’t thank you enough for the quality of service you provide.